Weyl Tensors, Strongly Regular Graphs, Multiplicative Characters, and a Quadratic Matrix Equation: Introduction

 \begin{Thm} Let $V$ be a euclidean vector space with an orthonormal basis $e_1,\ldots,e_n$, with $n\geq 4$.
 Then there exists an algebraic curvature tensor $R$ which is Einstein, such that the $e_i\wedge e_j$ with $i<j$ are eigenvectors of $R$, and a real number $\theta\geq 0$ with

 and $R$ is not a multiple of the identity.

 Such solutions $R$, where the eigenvalue spectrum of $R$ consists of precisely two real numbers, are (up to scaling) in one-to-one correspondence with strongly regular graphs $\Gamma$.
 If both $\Gamma$ and its complementary graph $\Gamma^c$ are connected, then $R$ is not the curvature tensor of a product of spheres.
+In this case the dimension $n$ is the number of vertices of the graph.

-Other nontrivial solutions can be constructed from multiplicative characters of finite fields $\mathbb F_q$, where $q$ is a prime power with $q\equiv 1\pmod m$ and $m=3,4,8$. \end{Thm} The curvature tensor of a product of round spheres of dimensions at least $2$ (with suitable radii) gives an essentially trivial example of a diagonal curvature tensor which is not a multiple of the identity, cp.~Example~\ref{SphereProductEx} and \ref{CompleteGraph}.
+Other nontrivial solutions in dimension $n$ can be constructed from multiplicative characters of finite fields $\mathbb F_q$, where $n=q$ is a prime power with $q\equiv 1\pmod m$ and $m=3,4,8$. \end{Thm} The curvature tensor of a product of round spheres of dimensions at least $2$ (with suitable radii) gives an essentially trivial example of a diagonal curvature tensor which is not a multiple of the identity, cp.~Example~\ref{SphereProductEx} and \ref{CompleteGraph}.
 Most of the solutions that we produce are of a different and nontrivial nature.
 Theorem \ref{MainA} follows from Theorem~\ref{Main} below.